mattdennewitz/homers/README.md

 # Home Runs

 This is a Flask app that links to every home run hit.
 It comes with a few commands for importing home run data.

-This app was a lazy Saturday project, and is in no way affiliated with or endorsed by MLB.
+This app was a lazy Saturday project, and is in no way affiliated with or endorsed by MLB or Saturn.

 ## Running this app

-First, fork and clone this repo.
+Clone this repo to get started.

 ### Installing requirements